josephhilby/FreshlyGround/docs/02_ast_map.md

 # 02 — Abstract Syntax Tree (AST) Specification

-This document specifies the **FreshlyGround Abstract Syntax Tree (AST)**: the structured, syntactic representation produced by the parser and consumed by the semantic analyzer and code generators.
+This document specifies the **FreshlyGround Abstract Syntax Tree (AST)**: the structured, intermediate representation produced by the parser and consumed by the semantic analyzer and code generators.

 The AST captures **program form without program meaning**.
 It encodes hierarchy, precedence, and grammatical structure, but does not resolve symbols, assign types, or enforce semantic rules.
 Those responsibilities are externalized into the **Bindings** and **Semantic Model** layers.

 ---